bradym05/VoldexCodeTest-Repository/README.md

 -Pads generate a price label to display price and object to player. <br />
 -Underscores in object names are converted to spaces for display. <br />
 -PaycheckMachine increments player's money and resets money available for collection when touched. <br />
--Player's receive their paychecks via one core loop every 5 seconds instead of indiviudal loops for each tycoon. <br />
+-Player's receive their paychecks via one core loop every set interval instead of indiviudal loops for each tycoon. <br />
 -Pad purchase attempts fire an event to the player to animate the pad. <br />
 -Pads are destroyed after 5 seconds to give player time for animation. <br />